Which credit card processing reviews matter?

 If you search for credit card processing reviews online you'll get results from review sites, Google, Facebook, and blogs among others.
 With so many credit card processing reviews available with just a quick search, it can be difficult to determine which reviews to give the most weight to.

-Credit card processor reviews aren’t all equal, the quality of the information and knowledge of the reviewer can impact how helpful the reviews are.
-To ensure you’re able to distinguish a good review from a mediocre payment processor review, here are a few things to look for.
+Credit card processor reviews aren't all equal, the quality of the information and knowledge of the reviewer can impact how helpful the reviews are.
+To ensure you're able to distinguish a good review from a mediocre payment processor review when choosing the best payment provider for your business, here are a few things to look for.

 The first thing you want to look for in a review is fairness, if the author displays a clear bias, then it'll be important to evaluate the information in the review with that in mind.
 Credit card processing reviews written by people who had a negative experience with a payment processor, work for a payment processor, or are paid by the review site may have a bias that is reflected in the review.
 If the reviewer makes a strong statement about a payment processor, either positive or negative, be sure that the statement is supported by facts or reasoning.
 Unsupported claims may indicate that the reviewer is not being fair.

 If someone has been hired to write a review, either by a payment processor, a marketing agency, or another entity, it's important for them to disclose that the review has been written in exchange for compensation.
 There are still quality reviews written in exchange for compensation, and the information included in these reviews can still be used to decide which payment processor is right for your business, as long as you know why it was written.

 Knowing what motivated someone to write the review helps you evaluate the information and weigh the impact it should have on your final decision.
 The same applies if the review is written by someone who works for the company that is being reviewed.
 While this individual will have accurate and detailed information about the payment processor, knowing that it's their employer will affect how you interpret the review.